OBJECTIVE & KEY RESULTS

 Is there a big difference between traditional strategy and goal-planning methods?

-OKRs are frequently set, measured, tracked, and evaluated – usually quarterly.
-OKRs are a simple system that aims to thrive engagement and unleash the creativity of team members.
+OKRs are frequently set, measured, tracked, and evaluated, usually every quarter.
+They are a simple system that aims to enhance engagement and unleash team members’ creativity.

-Bridging the execution gap and creating alignment to strategies in the organization is one of the main OKR benefits.
-The aim is to ensure every team member is going in the same direction and with clear priorities.
+Bridging the execution gap and creating alignment with strategies in the organization is one of the main benefits of OKRs.
+The aim is to ensure that every team member moves in the same direction and with clear priorities.

-OKRs were introduced by Andy Grove (former CEO of Intl) and introduced to google by John Doerr (venture capitalist).
-OKRs have supported Google’s growth from 40 employees to more than 100,000 today.
+OKRs were introduced by Andy Grove, former CEO of Intel, and brought to Google by John Doerr, a venture capitalist.
+OKRs have supported Google’s growth from 40 employees to over 100,000 today.

-But the Objective and Key Results framework is not only for start-ups and tech companies.
-BMW, Walmart, ING Bank, Siemens, GE are also using OKRs as well as non-profit organizations, such as Bill & Melinda Gates Foundation.
+However, the Objective and Key Results framework is not only for startups and tech companies.
+BMW, Walmart, ING Bank, Siemens, and GE also use OKRs and non-profit organizations like the Bill & Melinda Gates Foundation.

 Simple Goal Formula